shibastan/Shibaswap_ETHPOW/README.md

     - Set maximum slippage for the trade (in decimal form)

-    - Enter token address for the token you are selling and the token you want to buy (check https://www.coingecko.com/ for the Ethereum address, which is the same on PoW as on PoS)
+    - Enter token address for the token you are selling and the token you want to buy (check https://www.coingecko.com/ for the Ethereum address, which is the same on PoW as on PoS Mainnet)

     - Enter the amount of tokens you would like to sell